ASAP in review and prospect

-In 2016, an ASAP graduate student paper prize was initiated, and the first award presented at the Minneapolis meeting.
-Besides recognizing the high quality of current student work, this is a good mechanism for introducing graduate students to the peer review process.
-In 2017, we had two winners who shared the prize: “’We Are Not Going to Vote Again!’: Violence and the Politics of Devolution in Northern Kenya” by Sean Furmage (American University) and “The Neighborhood School Stigma: School Choice, Stratification, and Shame” by Julia Ann McWilliams (University of Pennsylvania).
-Shortened versions of the winning papers will be published shortly as ASAP Anthropology News columns.
+In 2016, an ASAP graduate student paper prize was initiated, and the first award presented at the Minneapolis Annual Meeting.
+In addition to recognizing the high quality of current student work, this is a good mechanism for introducing graduate students to the peer review process.
+In 2018, the winner was Rachel Silver for her paper “Nothing but Time: Readmission Policy and State/NGO Funder Relations in Malawi.”
+A shortened version of the winning paper will be published shortly as as ASAP Anthropology News column.
+This year we also awarded an honorable mention paper to Janepicha Cheva-Isarakul (PhD candidate, University of Wellington – Victoria) for her paper: “Diagnosing’ Statelessness and Everyday State (il)Legibility.”

 We would also like to note the Stanford University Press Anthropology of Policy book series, the editors and board for which are mostly active ASAP members.
-Two new books in the series were published in 2017: Susanna Trnka’s One Blue Child: Asthma, Responsibility, and the Politics of Global Health and Riaz Tejani’s Law Mart: Selling Access to Justice at a For-Profit Law School.
-The next volume in the series will be Gregory Feldman’s The Grey Zone.
+The newest volume in the series, Gregory Feldman’s The Grey Zone, was published in December 2018.

-Paul Stubbs, co-president elect, will be managing our program for the AAA meeting in San José.
-The list of potential sessions discussed at the AAA Annual Meeting in DC is long and interesting.
-We will be issuing calls for papers and information about the meeting through our regular media, but feel free to contact Paul if you have thoughts or questions: [email protected]
+William Beeman, co-president elect, will be managing our program for the AAA meeting in Vancouver, BC.
+The list of potential sessions discussed at the AAA Annual Meeting in Vancouver, BC, is long and interesting.
+We will be issuing calls for papers and information about the meeting through our regular media, but feel free to contact William if you have thoughts or questions: [email protected]